 One of my strongest sense memories of my childhood is the scent of guavas rising from street stalls and how the scent pervaded the house for days from the fruit bowl.
-Partnered with this are the deep red translucent red and the intensity of the flavour of guava jelly.
-Best mad with the small cherry guavas which I have never found in markets here in Australia, the fat green and yellow skinned varieties also make a satisfying jelly.
+Partnered with this are the translucent deep red and the intensity of the flavour of guava jelly.
+Best made with the small cherry guavas which I have never found in markets here in Australia, the fat green and yellow skinned varieties also make a satisfying jelly.

 - Put guavas into a saucepan big enough to hold them all and leaving a good 5 - 10 cm space above the level of the guavas.
 No need to peel or cut them.